VPL, Green Mountain Crossroads and CineSLAM

 Brattleboro & Guilford, VT – Vermont Performance Lab (VPL) has announced that it will be teaming up with two local LGBTQ organizations to produce a full weekend of activities and events as part of the annual Pride Weekend, June 19-21 in Southern Vermont.
 In partnership with Green Mountain Crossroads and CineSLAM – Vermont’s LGBT Film Festival, VPL will bring performance art icon Carmelita Tropicana and filmmaker Ela Troyano to Vermont to be one of the highlights of Pride Weekend in Vermont.
 During the festivities, CineSLAM will screen Troyano’s film “Your Kunst is Your Waffen” (“Your Art is Your Weapon”) as part of the 7th Annual CineSLAM Film Festival.
 On Saturday and Sunday the artists will participate in an afternoon artist talk and Italian–style picnic at the Tree Frog farm in Guilford, and offer a “Writing and Performing Autobiography” workshop to teens and adults.

 In making this announcement Sara Coffey of Vermont Performance Lab remarked, “Our partners help ground VPL artists and projects in our community.
-The partnership with CineSLAM and Green Mountain Crossroads is very special as it is a wonderful example of how three organizations can come together to create a series of events that celebrate diversity and foster dialogue and tolerance in our community around LGBTQ and social justice issues.”
+The partnership with CineSLAM and Green Mountain Crossroads is very special as it is a wonderful example of how three organizations can come together to create a series of events that celebrate diversity and foster dialogue and tolerance in our community around LGBTQ and social justice issues as these couples are like any other couple who like to spend time together and have fun sometimes using toys as a G-spot stimulator and others.”

 HB Lozito commented, “The artists that VPL brings to Southern Vermont are critical and provide Green Mountain Crossroads (GMC) and our broader community with the opportunity to encounter artists who are making work outside mainstream culture.
 As queer people living rurally, we struggle against the mainstream notion that queer people can only live happy, safe, and fulfilling lives in urban areas.
 At GMC we appreciate how VPL and these artists bring visibility to important issues around privilege, race, culture, gender identity, and we see the impact that these artists have on our community.”